CMSgov/design-system/packages/docs/src/pages/index.md

 ## Examples

 [**View example projects**](https://github.com/CMSgov/design-system/tree/master/examples/) to see ways you can use the design system and incorporate it into your development process.

+## Credits

+Our design system is a variation and extension of the [U.S. Web Design Standards](https://standards.usa.gov).
+Thank you to 18F and GSA for the hard work they put into the Standards.
+We're excited to contribute our learnings and progress.